 This section looks at the different forms of transfer.
 Practical examples of their uses are also included.
 (Equivalent to UK A Level Physical Education)

 Learning or regularly performing a skill can affect, either positively or negatively, the learning of a second skill.

 This usually occurs when the two skills in question are similar in some way.
-Having already mastered one of the skills, makes learning the second skill easier.
-Coaches can aid this positive transfer by making sure the individual understands the similarities between the two skills and by making sure that the basics of the first skill are well learnt so that they transfer more easily into the second skill.
+Having already mastered one of the skills makes learning the second skill easier.
+Coaches can aid this positive transfer by making sure the individual understands the similarities between the two skills and by making sure that the basics of the first skill are well learned so that they transfer more easily into the second skill.
 An example of this is a tennis player using their knowledge of a serve to help them learn the overarm serve in volleyball.

-This occurs when having learnt one skill, makes learning the second skill more difficult.
+This occurs when having learned one skill, makes learning the second skill more difficult.
 This more often happens when a stimulus common to both skills requires a different response.
 For example, a squash player who takes up tennis may find it difficult to learn to not use their wrist during shots.